ssrikantan/pbi-emb-rls/README.md

-# Power BI Embedded - Rol Level Security
+# Power BI Embedded - Row Level Security
 This sample shows how Row Level Security can be implemented in a Power BI (PBI) Embedded Application.
 The Power BI Service Subscription is owned by a Company ‘A’, and a PBI Pro User in this Organization builds the Reports and Datasets and publishes them to the Service.
 Since these reports would be accessed by Users in an external organization (Contoso, in this example), these reports are embedded in an ASP.NET Mvc Application.

 The steps to be followed are covered in the blog article [here](https://srikantan67.video.blog/2019/05/18/power-bi-embedded-row-level-security/)